pinho/nuxt-blog-template/articles/step-by-step.md

 ---
-slug: steps
+slug: step-by-step
-title: Creating this repo template
+title: Step by step for the creation of this repository template
-author: Ronaldd Pinho
+author: R. Pinho
+brief: "
+This post explains all the steps to create a blog in Nuxt using a markdown loader "
 ---

-# How to this project was created
+# Step by step for the creation of this repository template

 > Step-by-step to create of this template repository